ganeti/ganeti/doc/hooks.rst

   For migrations/failovers, the old and respectively new primary nodes.
 These two mirror the NEW_SECONDARY/OLD_SECONDARY variables

+EXPORT_MODE
+  The instance export mode.
+Either "remote" or "local".

 EXPORT_NODE
   The node on which the exported image of the instance was done.